julien-rodrigues/deepness-osx-theme/README.md

 This theme was designed for Mavericks.
 I didn't make any test on older versions of OSX.
 If your are a user of OSX Yosemite, most of the things here will not work.

+**DISCLAIMER - USE AT YOUR OWN RISK**
+I recommend to make a backup before using this.

 ####Changelog:
 * _Currently developing_ | [Bowtie](http://bowtieapp.com/) theme <3
 * _2014-08-23_ | **1.0** - Initial commit; Contains the full initial package.